kbarbary/Dierckx.jl/README.md

 The Fortran library source code is distributed with the package, so you need a Fortran compiler.
 On Ubuntu, `sudo apt-get install gfortran` will do it.
-OSX is not yet supported.
+OSX may work if you have gfortran.

 Example Usage
 -------------